March 18, 2024

 How They're Different

-• Acorns has a monthly fee, while Robinhood and Webull are completely free to start using.
+• Acorns has a monthly fee, while Robinhood and Webull are free to start.

 Why Choose Robinhood?

 Robinhood offers 100% commission-free trading.
-You can invest in stocks, ETFs, options, and cryptocurrencies for as low as $1.
+You can invest in stocks, ETFs, options, and cryptocurrencies for as little as $1.
 This makes it perfect for new investors who want to start with small amounts.

 Fun fact: Robinhood was actually the first trading app to offer 100% commission-free trades.[1]
 This is something many trading platforms followed soon after.